paulinaczuchaj/Portfolio/README.md

 # About me
 My name is Paulina Czuchaj.
 I am a Master of Science in Biotechnology, but in one of my previous jobs I dealt with testing as an additional task.
 From that moment my interest in testing started.
 Currently I am working as a software tester in Predict Systems.

-# Current job resposibilites
-* Creating test cases
+* Developing and maintaining test scenarios for web and mobile application using JIRA, Confluence, DevTools, Testlink
-* Exploratory and regression tests, UAT testing
+* Performing exploratory, acceptance and regression testing
-* Automated tests in Selenium IDE
+* Reporting software defects and quality threats in Jira
+* Collaborating with the data science and UX/UI department, make suggestions for improvements in Figma and Jira
+* Working with English speaking Scrum team of developers and designers in process of software development
-* API testing using Postman
+* API testing using Postman and Swagger, preparation of automated tests and reports in Newman
-* Bug reporting in JIRA
-* Project documentation preparation and analysis
-* 1st line of support for app users

 # Tech stack
 * **Testing**: Swagger, Postman